-Items that customers say have been returned, but cannot be located on the shelves, may be placed in the Claimed Returned status.
+Items that patrons say have been returned, but cannot be located on the shelves, may be placed in the Claimed Returned status.
 The library allows three items to be carried in Claimed Returned over the lifetime of the card.
-The customer will not be financially responsible for items nor will the Claimed Returned items hinder the checking out of other materials.
+The patron will not be financially responsible for items nor will the Claimed Returned items hinder the checking out of other materials.
 However, any materials lost beyond three items must be paid in full.

 Denial of Borrowing Privileges

 Patron borrowing privileges will be denied when lost material fees or fines exceed $25.00.
 Any patron who has been referred to the collection agency will be denied borrowing privileges until all delinquent materials are returned or all fees/fines are paid so the balance is under $25.00.

 Pursuant to Ohio Revised Code, the library shall not disclose any record or information that identifies a user of library services as requesting or obtaining specific materials or services or as others using the library.
 Records may be disclosed only in the following circumstances: